-He is currently studying Asian American literature and theory, with emphasis in Korean American literature and representations of North Korea in US discourse; US immigration narratives and writing from Africa, the Caribbean, Central America, South America, South Asia, and the Middle East; and the American Short Story and literary movements from 1950-present.
+Joseph's research areas include Asian American literature and theory, with emphasis in Korean American literature and representations of North Korea in US discourse; US immigration narratives; and the American Short Story and literary movements from 1950-present.
 He recently presented his paper, "Imagining Inhumanity: Performing Emotional Citizenship in Paul Yoon's Snow Hunters," which theorizes the DMZ as an epistemological/neoliberal project and imaginary blockade, at UC San Diego's Militarism and Migration Conference, as well as a talk entitled "The Ethics of Remembering: War, Writing, and Relationality" at the 8th Annual Engaging with Vietnam: An Interdisciplinary Dialogue Conference.

 Since 2014, Joseph has hosted Mixing Innovative Arts, a monthly reading series held in Honolulu.